 It's too early to know how this will shake out, but we'd recommend hoping for the best … while preparing for the worst.

-Virgin Atlantic will officially join the SkyTeam airline alliance in early 2023.
+Virgin Atlantic has officially joined the SkyTeam airline alliance.

 But while it's impossible to say when the bill will come due, it's hard not to think that this move will come at a steep cost.